Navigating Weight and Body Image With Your Child

 It’s common for caregivers of little ones to have anxiety around whether their child is eating a healthy diet.
 We’ve been there, especially when it comes to snack foods (anyone else’s kid just want to eat snacks all day long?).

-But the truth is, while intentions are usually good, both ways of handling this anxiety are rooted in diet culture.
+But the truth is, while intentions are typically good, both ways of handling this anxiety are rooted in diet culture.
 We continue to categorize eating habits, and food choices, as good or bad, healthy or unhealthy, red or green light.

 What’s the answer?
 Allow some of these foods on a regular basis.
 This doesn’t mean continuously stocking your pantry with bags of potato chips and candy.
 It just means making these foods less of a big deal, so your child becomes desensitized to them.